wggster/BankingSystem/README.md

 # BankingSystem

-This is a very cool example project.
+This is an exceptionally cool example project.